nRanzo/nRanzo/README.md

   <br />

   <h3> Welcome to my page!
 Hope you like it ^_^ </h3>
+    <h3> You may also be interested in checking <a href="https://community.openai.com/u/nranzo/summary">my openai personal page</a>. </h3>
         <h3> Please note that the following animation is NOT already synchronized to my profile's activity log! </h3>

   <br />

   <img src="./nRanzo_3d_contrib/profile-night-rainbow.svg" alt="Contribution Calendar"/>